International-Data-Spaces-Association/omejdn-daps/README.md

 It is recommended to fill out the form, but not strictly necessary for test setups.

 ```
-$ openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout daps.key -out daps.cert
+$ openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout keys/omejdn/omejdn.key -out daps.cert
 ```

 This will create two files:

-* `daps.key` is the private signing key.
+* `omejdn.key` is the private signing key.
 It should **never** be known to anyone but the server, since anyone with this file can issue arbitrary DATs.
 * `daps.cert` is the certificate file.
 It is not confidential and is necessary to validate DATs.
 It must be made available to any DAT verifying entity.

 ### Config Files

 #### Server config

-Open the provided `config/omejdn.yml` and replace every occurence of `http://daps.example.com` with your server's URI.
+Open the provided `.env` and fill in your own URL as `DAPS_URL`.

 #### Registering Connectors